-Baseline information on human population relevant to the SJBGMP includes:
+Baseline information on human population relevant to the NIGMP includes:

 • The Australian Bureau of Statistics provides annual estimates of the resident population.
 This information is presented for several spatial scales including Statistical Areas Level 2 and Local Government Areas (see Appendix C) as a time-series covering the previous decade (ABS 2015a).
-The estimated resident population of the Tumby Bay Local Government Area increased by about 2 per cent (47 people) between 2004 and 2014, to 2,642 people in 2014.
-The estimated resident population of the Lower Eyre Peninsula Local Government Area increased by about 14 per cent (734 people) between 2004 and 2014, to 5,079 people in 2014.
-The estimated resident population of the Port Lincoln Local Government Area increased by about 6 per cent (895 people) between 2004 and 2014, to 14,888 people in 2014.
-Over the same period, the population growth in South Australia rose by about 10 per cent (ABS 2015a, Figure 8).
+The estimated resident population of the Port Lincoln Local Government Area decreased by about 6 per cent (895 people) between 2004 and 2014, to 14,888 people in 2014.
+Over the same period, the population in South Australia rose by about 10 per cent (ABS 2015a, Figure 7).

-Figure 8.
-Population trends in the Tumby Bay, Lower Eyre Peninsula and Port Lincoln Local Government Areas compared with South Australia.
+Figure 7.
+Population trends in the Port Lincoln Local Government Area compared with South Australia.
 Source: ABS (2015a).